JV-conseil-Internet-Consulting/www/docs/config.md

 [mdnsrcset]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset
 [csssrcset]: https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/

 ### Adding social media icons

-Hydejack supports a variety of social media icons out of the box.
+DeepDive supports a variety of social media icons out of the box.
 These are defined on a per-author basis, so make sure you've followed the steps in [Adding an author](#adding-an-author).

-If you are using the gem-based version of Hydejack, download [`social.yml`][social] and put it into `_data` in the root directory.
+If you are using the gem-based version of DeepDive, download [`social.yml`][social] and put it into `_data` in the root directory.
 This is necessary because gem-based themes do not support including `_data`.
 {:.note}

 You can add a link to a social network by adding an entry to the `social` key in to an author.